FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/README.md

 > If you have an input called 'Fg', then Lightworks will attempt to supply:

-`float _`Fg`WidthNormalised;`   // width of image of the "Fg" input divided by width of node output format
+`float _FgWidthNormalised;`   // width of image of the "Fg" input divided by width of node output format
 `float _FgHeightNormalised;`  // height of image of the "Fg" input divided by width of node output format
 `float _FgWidth;`             // width of image of the "Fg" input in pixels
-`float _FgHeight;`            // height of image of the "Fg" input in pixels
-`float _FgXScale;`            // scaling factor of the "Fg" input (eg. due to wide/narrow settings)
+`float _FgHeight;`            // height of image of the "Fg" input in pixels `float _FgXScale;`            // scaling factor of the "Fg" input (eg. due to wide/narrow settings)
 `float _FgYScale;`            // scaling factor of the "Fg" input
 **Important:** For inputs with other names, replace "**Fg**" with the name of the input.